alekos3/DNAC-Template-Deploy/README.md

 # DNAC-Deploy
 Deploy templates

 This script allows you to deploy at scale by consuming the deploy API of DNAC.
 DNAC can deploy up to 100 devices per API call; On line 39 of the main.py you can set your group size (1 to 100) by changing the integer value of the group_size variable.
-Lets say we want to deploy a template accross 1000 devices if we set the group size to 100 then the script will make 10 API calls (10 groups of 100).
+Lets say we want to deploy a template across 1000 devices; if we set the group size to 100 then the script will make a total of 10 API calls (10 groups of 100).
 FYI The deploy API is rate limited to 100 calls per minute.